AnaPaulaL27/CLI-Airline-Mini-Project/README.md

 ## Presentation

-At the end of the day each group will give a short presentation of their work and demo their app.
-Each group will have **7 minutes** to give a demo and talk about any interesting and/or challenging bits of code.
-Every member of the group needs to contribute, and there will be time for questions after each demo.
+At the end of the day give a short presentation of the work/ demo the app.